 At a four-way stop sign, most drivers generally follow a “first come, first served” rule; the first driver to stop at the intersection goes first, followed by the next driver to stop, and so on.
 If a driver “rolls through” a stop sign by failing to come to a complete stop it can disrupt the flow of traffic through the intersection and cause an accident.

 The problem with parking lot accidents is that most do not have traffic signals beyond a few stop signs and designated turning lanes.
-Generally, vehicles in through lanes have the right of way.
-If a driver pulls out of a parking space and into a through lane and collides with a driver in the through lane, the driver who left the parking space will likely absorb fault for the accident.
+Generally, vehicles in through lanes have the right of way, but not everyone may know this or choose to abide by it even if they do know.
+If a driver pulls out of a parking space and into a through the lane and collides with a driver in the through lane, the driver who left the parking space will likely absorb fault for the accident because it was the other driver’s turn to go.
+Blind spots and distractions certainly play significant roles in parking lot accidents, but being aware of your surroundings while backing out of a space is crucial and is the full responsibility of that driver.

 Accidents While Parking

 Many parking lot accidents occur because drivers do not exercise reasonable care when pulling into parking spaces.
-If a driver pulls into a space too quickly without being able to fully see the space, it’s possible he or she could crash into a motorcycle, Smart Car, or other compact vehicle.
+If a driver pulls into a parking space too quickly without being able to fully see if there is anyone already there, it is possible he or she could crash into a motorcycle, Smart Car, or another compact vehicle that is not so easily visible.
 When a driver backs out of a parking space, any drivers nearby passing or waiting for the space to open need to provide room for the reversing driver to safely maneuver.
+Otherwise, the driver backing out has insufficient space to safely exit the parking lot.

-It’s also possible for two vehicles to collide when both drivers attempt to back out of their spaces at the same time.
+It is also possible for two vehicles to collide when both drivers attempt to back out of their spaces at the same time.
 Drivers in nearby spaces may crash if they reverse in opposite directions, or a crash could happen when drivers on opposite sides of the through lane back up at the same time.
-It’s always best to err on the side of caution and wait if you notice another nearby driver backing out of a space when you intend to leave.
+It’s always best to err on the side of caution and wait if you notice another nearby driver backing out of a parking space when you intend to leave rather than try to beat them to the punch and wind up in a collision.

 The Role of Fault in a Parking Lot Accident Case